NCDgov/ncd-site/_posts/2026-01-28-ncd-recognizes-neil-romano-for-service-to-council-makes-leadership-announcement.md

 **WASHINGTON –** The National Council on Disability (NCD) recognized Councilmember and former Chairman Neil Romano during the January 23 meeting in Orlando, Florida.

-Acting Chairman Shawn Kennemer presenting the public service award to Romano also announced the former chairman would again take up a leadership role, becoming the new Vice Chairman for the Council.
+Acting Chairman Shawn Kennemer presenting a public service award to Romano also announced the former chairman would again take up a leadership role, becoming the new Vice Chairman for the Council.

 "Being the Acting Chair of the NCD, it's my pleasure to present the following, said Chairman Kennemer.